charleswal-a/CastleWallDefense/README.md

 Welcome to my Castle Wall Defense repository! :wave:

 This project is a game that I created for a 3-week long programming competition when I was a junior in high school.
 The competition was held through my AP Computer Science A course and included a presentation at the end.
-Since the end of the e

 I am very proud of this game as it was my first time planning and executing my own project.
 It even won first place in the class! :trophy:

 Enjoy playing this simple defense game that introduced me to the world of software development!